-Stock chart patterns are an important tool which should be utilised as part of your technical analysis.
+Stock chart patterns are an important trading tool which should be utilised as part of your technical analysis.
 From beginners to professionals, chart patterns play an integral part when looking for market trends and predicting movements.
 They can be used to analyse all markets including forex, shares, commodities and more.

 Trading chart patterns often form shapes, which can help predetermine price breakouts and reversals.
 Recognising chart patterns will help you gain a competitive advantage in the market, and using them will increase the value of your future technical analyses.
 Before starting your chart pattern analysis, it is important to familiarise yourself with the different types of trading charts.